By Tony Obiechina, Abuja

 The Bank’s total assets, including contingent liabilities, went up by 15 per cent from $13 billion in 2017 to $15 billion in 2018, said President Oramah.
 That profit performance reflected strong growth in interest and fee income from diversified sources by geography and financial products.

 He informed the shareholders that during its extra-ordinary session in Nouakchott in July 2018, the African Union Heads of State Summit had approved the accreditation of the Bank to the AU, allowing the AU to adopt most of the Bank’s flagship initiatives as continental initiatives.
+That action would help to accelerate adoption of such initiatives at the national level, thereby improving the pace of implementation at lower cost.

 Prof. Oramah explained that the accreditation was a privilege which was previously enjoyed only by the African Development Bank and the United Nations Economic Commission for Africa.